Last Updated: 26 July 2023

-Any dog found wandering alone in a public place can be classed as a stray, this includes gos that have got out by accident.
+Any dog found wandering alone in a public place can be classed as a stray, this includes dogs that have got out by accident.

 We are legally required to deal with stray dogs.

-The dogs will be picked up for their own safety and either returned to its owner or taken to our contracted kennels.
+A dog reported as a stray will be picked up for its own safety and either returned to its owner or taken to our contracted kennels.

 Our policy is to try and return the dog to its owner whenever possible.